7 Best Practices for Data Governance

 Most organizations already have a data governance program in place.
 However, its effectiveness is far from guaranteed.

-According to Gartner’s D&A governance survey in 2021, 61% said their governance objectives included optimization of data for business processes and productivity, but only 42% of that group believed that they were on track to meet that goal.
+According to Gartner’s D&A governance survey in 2021, 61% said their governance objectives included optimization of data for business processes and productivity.
+But only 42% of that group believed they were on track to meet that goal.

 In the same survey, Gartner estimates that by 2025, 80% of organizations seeking to scale digital business will fail because they do not take a modern approach to data governance.
 Such an approach should be decentralized, community-led, and collaborative.